-I admit to being neglectful when it comes to my motorcycle battery
+I admit to being neglectful when it comes to my motorcycle battery.

 Dumb-luck has saved me in both British Columbia and El Salvador.